nbeaver/why-linux-is-better/readme.rst

 However, ASCII was designed to include a useful 6-bit subset, which could only fit a single alphabet.

     The consideration of a 6-bit, 64-character graphic subset was important to the standards committee.
 If the ultimate decision was that columns 6 and 7 would be for graphics, then columns 2 through 7 would contain Space, 94 graphics, and Delete.
 But, even with the code providing 94 graphics, a major assumption of the standards committee was that data processing applications would, for the foreseeable future, be satisfied with a monocase alphabet (that is, a 64- or less graphic subset) as they had in the past---that 64-character printers would predominate.
-So it was import- tant to be able to derive a 64-character, monocase alphabet, graphic subset from the code by simple, not complex, logic.
+So it was important to be able to derive a 64-character, monocase alphabet, graphic subset from the code by simple, not complex, logic.

     --- Charles E. Mackenzie, "Coded character sets: history and development"